Back

 Technology trends

 In 2023, AI (artificial intelligence) is used more frequently than ever.
-According to GVR, market size of AI tech in education was valued at $1.81 billion in 2021.
+According to GVR, the market size of AI tech in education was valued at $1.81 billion in 2021.
 It’s expected to grow, too.
-There are plenty of apps which have already integrated AI tech as their main features — e.g. outsourcing student grading to algorithms, or hiring AI tutors for SAT prep.
-Having tech focused on machine learning algorithms as your app’s killer feature is a solid move if you want to make an app in education.
+There are plenty of apps that have already integrated AI tech as their main features — e.g. outsourcing student grading to algorithms, or hiring AI tutors for SAT prep.
+Having tech-focused on machine learning algorithms as your app’s killer feature is a solid move if you want to make an app in education.

-AR (augmented reality) and VR (virtual reality) are other types of technologies for e-Learning app development which are on the rise.
+AR (augmented reality) and VR (virtual reality) are other types of technologies for e-learning app development that are on the rise.
 3D presentations and concept demonstrations can make lessons more engaging — it makes their content easier to digest and remember.
 AR can help with learning skills that require hands-on experience which is difficult to obtain otherwise — e.g. surgeries for medical students.
-There’s not that many apps that utilize AR, so you can use it in your app to differentiate yourself from other companies.
+There are not that many apps that utilize AR, so you can use it in your app to differentiate yourself from other companies.

 AR Atom Visualizer for ARCore